Otterøy Municipality

 Otterøy is a former municipality in the old Nord-Trøndelag county, Norway.
 The 272 km2 municipality existed from 1913 until its dissolution in 1964.
-It was located in the what is now the municipality of Namsos in Trøndelag county.
+The area is now part of Namsos Municipality in Trøndelag county.
 The former municipality included most of the island of Otterøya (the part south of Tømmervikfjellet mountain), the island of Hoddøya, the southwestern part of the island of Elvalandet, and some of the mainland southwest of Otterøya and Hoddøya.
 The area contains good farmland and also good salmon fishing.
 The main church for the area is Otterøy Church.

-History
+Prior to its dissolution in 1963, the 272 km2 municipality was the 302nd largest by area out of the 689 municipalities in Norway.
+Otterøy Municipality was the 518th most populous municipality in Norway with a population of about 1,609.
+The municipality's population density was 5.9 PD/km2 and its population had increased by 0.3% over the previous 10-year period.

+General information

-The municipality of Otterøy was established on 1 January 1913 when it was split off from the municipality of Fosnes.
-Initially, Otterøy had a population of 1,631.
+The municipality of Otterøy was established on 1 January 1913 when it was split off from the large Fosnes Municipality.
+Initially, Otterøy Municipality had a population of 1,631.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Otterøy was dissolved and split between two neighboring municipalities, dividing roughly along the Namsenfjorden.
-All of Otterøy that was located on the mainland south of the Namsenfjord (population: 571) was merged into the municipality of Namdalseid.
-All of Otterøy that was on the island of Otterøya and the island of Hoddøya (population: 1,013) became a part of the municipality of Namsos.
+On 1 January 1964, Otterøy Municipality was dissolved and split between two neighboring municipalities, dividing roughly along the Namsenfjorden.
+All of Otterøy Municipality that was located on the mainland south of the Namsenfjord (population: 571) was merged into Namdalseid Municipality.
+All of Otterøy Municipality that was on the island of Otterøya and the island of Hoddøya (population: 1,013) became a part of Namsos Municipality.